mbloms/academy-git-101-backwards/excercises/undoing.md

 #   modified:   calc.py
 ```

 Regardless of editor, we will leave the commit message as is and just save the file to continue.
-With Vim you do this by typing `Shift + :` followed by `wq` and `Enter`.
+With Vim you do this by typing a `:` followed by `wq` and then hitting `Enter`.

 The output should be something like: